PRESERVING MEMORIES & CREATING NEW ONES

 But in the late 1970s and early 1980s, changes in the movie industry spelled doom for nearly every single-screen movie theater in the country and the Holly closed its doors in 1986.
 Remodeled many times and falling into disrepair, the Holly languished for decades.
 Failing ceiling trusses almost spelled the end of the Holly and it was scheduled for demolition--most of its ornate design elements and equipment sold off to the highest bidder.

 But restaurateur and businessman, Art Alfinito, wasn't going to allow the once magnificent Holly to be torn down.
 He purchased the building hoping to be able to restore and reopen it.
 During his ownership, the theater was placed on the National Register of Historic Places but continued to decline as it became clear that Mr. Alfinito would be unable to realize such a large project.
+Arthur Alfinito Sr. passed before his dream was realized, his Daughter Valerie Alfinito finalized the sale of the Holly in his behalf.

 In 2011 the JPR Foundation purchased the theater and, with the support of the Medford Urban Renewal Agency, immediately embarked on the task of restoring the exterior of the building.
 That facade restoration won the City of Medford Landmarks Commission's 2013 Historic Preservation Award.